Stalking and Cyberstalking

 Motivation to Make False Charges of Stalking or Aggravated Stalking

 In some cases the allegations are false or exaggerated.
 The false or exaggerated allegations may be motivated by a pending or anticipated custody battle or divorce action, or for financial reasons.
 The allegations can arise when one person wants to remove the other person from living in or even going to a home or business.

 Relationship Between the Alleged Victim and the Person Accused of Stalking

 Stalking allegations are most commonly alleged between individuals who are “domestically” related because they are related by blood, marriage or have a child in common.
 These type of domestic violence allegations can also arise between people who have lived together in a romantic relationship.

-Even people who have previously dated each other or been romantically involved in a straight, gay or lesbian relationship can suddenly find themselves accused of “stalking” or “aggravated stalking” when the romantic relationship ends.
+Even people who have previously dated each other or been romantically involved can suddenly find themselves accused of “stalking” or “aggravated stalking” when the relationship ends.

 The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, or business associates.